 During a Heart Collection mission, your objective is to explore the available parts of the game world and defeat every Emblem Heartless you can find.
 It’s hide and seek: you run out, find them all, and run home.
 Each Emblem you kill will fill up a bar at the bottom of the bottom screen.
 Once the bar reaches a point marked with a white line, you can RTC.

-Very little is actually introduced in this tutorial (hell, the Emblems don’t even hide, waiting for you pre-spawned, marked on the map and all), which is another reason why I put off the explanation of Heart Points and Chains to this entry, just so I’d have something to talk about.
+Very little is actually introduced in this tutorial (hell, the Emblems don’t even hide, waiting for you pre-spawned and even marked on the map!), which is another reason why I put off the explanation of Heart Points and Chains to this entry, just so I’d have something to talk about.
 Heart Points are a sort of currency Roxas earns on top of Munny.
 In fact Heart Points function more like how you’d have expected Munny to work in any other game, whereas Munny can only be used to pay for synthesis.
-It’s worth noting that Heart Points exist purely as money, so when the Organization asks you to “Collect Hearts,” they don’t actually care how many Heart Points you earn.
+It’s worth noting that Heart Points exist purely as money.
+They are not part of your default objectives.
+When the Organization asks you to “Collect Hearts,” they don’t actually care how many Heart Points you earn, they want you to kill Embelms.
 It’s very confusing, as the concepts are introduced in the exact same missions.
-But no: a heart collection mission is just code for “Kill Emblems.”
 If the game wants you to get Heart Points, it will specifically ask for Heart Points – which, to cut to the chase, it will do in the game’s Challenge feature.

 Part-way through your mission, you’ll encounter a new enemy: Dire Plants.
 These are Creeper Plant recolours which only have the ability to shoot seeds ala CoM, with none of the root attacks from KH2.
-You can deflect these seeds with Block once you unlock the Block ability, which is worth the trouble since your Block will kill the Plant instantly.
+You can deflect these seeds with Block once you unlock the Block ability, which is worth the trouble since the deflected shot will kill the Plant instantly.

 After you’ve filled the bottom bar to that white mark I mentioned, Roxas talks to Zexion, and Zexion chastises Roxas for giving up so soon.
 It turns out that in many missions, you can fill the mission bar past your minimum requirements (the white mark), until the bottom bar is completely full.
 Zexion says that the Organization will reward you for getting 100%, but he doesn’t explain what that means… in fact, no one ever does.
 This feature is never explained and it’s only thanks to the research involved in this Retrospective that I understand it at all.